A new addition theorem for the 3-D Navier-Lam\'e system and its application to the method of fundamental solutions: The MFS for an exterior domain

 \section{The MFS for an exterior domain}

 In this section we give an application of the main result in Theorem \ref{th_adition_theorem}.
-In particular we apply this result to approximate the elasticity system in a exterior domain with the method of fundamental solutions (MFS).
-This is one of the simplest numerical methods based on explicit expressions of the fundamental solutions.
+In particular we apply this result to approximate the elasticity system in an exterior domain using the method of fundamental solutions (MFS).
+The MFS is a boundary collocation method first proposed as a computational technique by Mathon and Johnston \cite{MathonJohnston1977}, building on the theoretical framework developed by Kupradze and Aleksidze \cite{KupradzeAleksidze1964}.
+It is one of the simplest numerical methods based on explicit representations of fundamental solutions, and has been shown to be particularly effective for exterior and unbounded domain problems \cite{FairweatherKarageorghis1998}.
+Unlike previously known expressions of the fundamental solution of the elasticity operator, which are given in terms of derivatives of Hankel and Bessel functions \cite{Kupradze1979}, the addition formula derived in Theorem~\ref{th_adition_theorem} requires only evaluations of these functions, which is particularly advantageous for collocation methods such as the MFS.

-We consider as domain $\Omega$ the exterior of the cube of side length 2.
-We are interested in approximating the problem
+We consider as domain $\Omega$ the exterior of the cube of side length 4 centered at the origin.